blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 - Single or multi mode fiber to copper ethernet
 - single or multi mode to coax
 - single mode fiber to multi mode fiber

+## Twisted Pair Cable Construction
+- Strait Though Cable: wire connected from data on its trasmit pins to data on the other transmit pins.
+Use same wireing convention on both ends.
+- Crossover cables: Take transmit pins on one side and connect them to receive pins on the other.
+Can link switheces together that dont have a uplink port.
+Example TIA568A and TIA568B.
+- TIA568A: Green/white, green, orange/white, blue, blue/white, orange, brown/white, brown.
+- TIA568B: Orange/White, Orange, Green/White, Blue, Blue/white, Green, Brown White, Brown

+## POE Power over ethernet cabeling
+- Power can be supplied though one of the unused pairs of wires in 10- and 10
+- power can also be supplied using one of the data wires

+# Wiring Distribution
+- Demarc: where ISP wire enters the building
+- MDF: Main distribution frame
+- IDF: Intermediate distribution frames
+- VCC: Virtal Cross Connects VCCs are networking cables that connect IDFs together vertically
+- HCC: Horizontal Cross Connects VCCs are networking cables that connect IDFs together horizontally